f-hein/PovPoiSketchMaker/README.md

 * Automates the process of writing POV poi software
 * Compatible with Python2.x and Python3.x

-### How to use PPPC
+### How to use PPSM
-Simply download pictures you want to display on your device (they must be in *.bmp* extension), run the script (python PovPoiSketchMaker.py), provide the number of LEDs and number of slices, finally add paths to pictures as arguments.
+Simply download pictures you want to display on your device (they must be in *.bmp* or *.png* extension), run the script (python PovPoiSketchMaker.py), provide the number of LEDs and number of slices, finally add paths to pictures as arguments.
 Example of use:

 *python PovPoiSketchMaker.py 150 72 mario.png biohazard.png*